Humanities/Arts Exam > Humanities/Arts Notes > Psychology Class 11 > Revision Notes - Learning

 The speed and strength of learning a conditioned response in classical conditioning depend on various factors.

-• Simultaneous Conditioning: CS and US presented together.
+• Simultaneous Conditioning: CS and US occur at the same time.

-• Delayed conditioning is the most effective for acquiring a CR.
+• Delayed Conditioning: CS is presented before the US, with some overlap.
+This method is the most effective for developing a CR.

 Question for Revision Notes - Learning